 - Investigation of the Genetic Causes of Kallmann Syndrome and Reproductive Disorders

 The aims of this study are (1) to identify genes that play a role in human pubertal development and reproduction; (2) to characterize the phenotypic spectrum of patients with these gene defects; and (3) to discern the mode of inheritance for disorders (Kallmann syndrome, idiopathic hypogonadotropic hypogonadism, precocious puberty, and delayed puberty) caused by these gene defects.

 The investigators will study disorders of GnRH production in adult men and women at least 18 years of age with low or no gonadotropin levels and in adolescents between 14 and 18 years of age with low or no gonadotropin levels.

-In this study, the investigators aim to discover whether giving three small doses of progesterone to pubertal girls will prevent the nighttime increase of pulses of luteinizing hormone.
+In this study, the investigators aim to discover whether giving three small doses of progesterone to pubertal girls will prevent the nighttime increase of pulses of LH.
 From the information gathered in this study, the investigators may be able to learn more about how menstrual cycles are normally established in girls during puberty.
 Ultimately, if the investigators understand these normal processes, they may be able to better understand abnormalities of puberty.

 NICHD Clinical Trials

 ClinicalTrials.gov Search Results

 Information on current NIH-sponsored clinical trials on puberty is available by following the link below or by calling 800-411-1222.